What is inguinal hernia repair?

-Inguinal hernia repair, inguinal herniorrhaphy, and open hernia repair are various names for the surgery that corrects this condition.
-During the procedure, your surgeon pushes the bulging tissues back into the abdomen while stitching and reinforcing the portion of the abdominal wall containing the defect.
+During inguinal hernia repair, your surgeon pushes the bulging tissues back into the abdomen while stitching and reinforcing the portion of the abdominal wall containing the defect.
 This procedure is also known as inguinal herniorrhaphy and open hernia repair.

 Surgery isn’t always necessary, but hernias generally don’t improve without it.
 In some cases, an untreated hernia can become life-threatening.
 While there are some side effects and risks associated with surgery, most people have positive results.

-Doctors perform a physical exam to diagnose an inguinal hernia.
-The cause isn’t always known, but hernias could be the result of weak spots in the abdominal wall.
+The cause of inguinal hernias isn’t always known, but they could be the result of weak spots in the abdominal wall.
 Weaknesses can be due to defects present at birth or formed later in life.

 - fluid or pressure in the abdomen